suchangv/route-interceptor/readme.md

 - location

-  Because of the origin location object can't be override, if you want to intercept `set location.href` and `location.replace`, You need to use Babel at the same time.
+  Because the origin location object can't be override, if you want to intercept `set location.href` and `location.replace`, You need to use Babel at the same time.

   ```javascript
   // .babelrc.js